OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/03-Test_File_Extensions_Handling_for_Sensitive_Information.md

 ### Forced Browsing

 Submit requests with different file extensions and verify how they are handled.
 The verification should be on a per web directory basis.
 Verify directories that allow script execution.
 Web server directories can be identified by scanning tools which look for the presence of well-known directories.
-In addition, mirroring the web site structure allows the tester to reconstruct the tree of web directories served by the application.
+Additionally, mirroring the website structure helps testers reconstruct the directory tree served by the application.

 If the web application architecture is load-balanced, it is important to assess all of the web servers.
-This may or may not be easy, depending on the configuration of the balancing infrastructure.
+The ease of this task depends on the configuration of the balancing infrastructure.
 In an infrastructure with redundant components, there may be slight variations in the configuration of individual web or application servers.
 This may happen if the web architecture employs heterogeneous technologies (think of a set of IIS and Apache web servers in a load-balancing configuration, which may introduce slight asymmetric behavior between them, and possibly different vulnerabilities).

 #### Example